rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 ANALOGY: "Points" within the context of one Agile team or project are like airline points.
 Points for one airline don't have the same value with another airline.

-CA's <strong>Velocity Chart</strong> displays the number of points implemented by each
+CA's <strong>Velocity Chart</strong> displays the baseline estimate of how many points planned for each iteration within a release:
-iteration:

 <img width="539" alt="agile-central velocity report 1078x496" src="https://cloud.githubusercontent.com/assets/300046/23103624/34a98b3c-f67b-11e6-89a6-b066177a4f54.png">

+CA does not project into the future.

 QUESTION: Why is "Not Accepted" included in an iteration bar?